niess/alouette/docs/docs/api.md

 ## Decay function

 The *decay* function simulates a $\tau$ decay with TAUOLA.
 An optionnal polarisation 3-vector can be provided.
-If `NULL` (`None`), then spin effects are not simulated.
-The [decay products](#decay-products) format is described below.
+If the latter is `NULL` (`None`), then spin effects are not simulated.
+The format of [decay products](#decay-products) is described below.
 {: .justify}

 !!! note
     $\tau$ decay modes are indexed according to TAUOLA, see e.g. Appendix C of [Davidson et al. (2012)][Davidson2012] for a description of available modes.
-    If set to zero, then the decay is randomised over all modes, according to branching ratios.
+    If *mode* is set to zero, then the decay is randomised over all modes, according to branching ratios.
     {: .justify}

 ### C synopsis